top of page

 Book Review: With Love, Lydia: The Story of Canada's First Woman Ordained Minister

-Author: Rev. Patricia Wotton earned a BA in Religious Studies from the University of Manitoba and then a Masters of Divinity at St. Andrew's Theological College in Saskatoon.
+Author: Rev. Patricia Wotton earned a BA in Religious Studies from the University of Manitoba and then a Master of Divinity at St. Andrew's Theological College in Saskatoon.
 She became an ordained minister with the United Church of Canada in 1986 and, in her retirement, pursued her fascination with the story of Lydia Gruchy.
 Wotton and her husband currently live in Winnipeg.

 The author's extensive research for this biography is reflected in 40 pages of appendices and sources.
 Wotton visited various towns and cities for interviews, collecting living memories from those who knew Lydia Gruchy, copying articles from various past newspapers, ceremonies, church services, and university archives.
 The author includes Lydia Gruchy's graduation thesis, a study of Psalm 122.
 She also includes historical records of the 1935 United Church vote to ordain women: 79 For, 26 Against, and 9 Abstained.